 Series Title and Identity

 This series will be covering Malachi 2:17 through 3:5.
-There will be additional, supporting texts, but Malachi will be the focus of our series.
-The primary piece of inspiration for the series identity is found in Malachi 2:17:
+There will be additional, supporting texts, but Malachi will be the jumping off point for our series.
+The primary source of inspiration for the series identity is found in Malachi 2:17:

 You have wearied the LORD with your words.
 But you say, “How have we wearied him?”
 By saying, “Everyone who does evil is good in the sight of the LORD, and he delights in them.”